Pylons/pyramid/docs/narr/views.rst

 Predicate Arguments
 +++++++++++++++++++

+These arguments modify view lookup behavior.
+In general, the more predicate arguments that are supplied, the more specific, and narrower the usage of the configured view.

 ``name``
   The :term:`view name` required to match this view callable.
 Read :ref:`traversal_chapter` to understand the concept of a view name.